My name is Claire Healy and I am an Tax Director with Mazars, one of the world’s largest professional services firms.

-Having joined Mazars as a Tax Senior, I was promoted to Assistant Manager within a year and then to Tax Manager.
+Having joined Mazars as a Tax Senior, I was promoted to Assistant Manager within a year and then to Manager and Director in quick succession.
 In Mazars, being a fully qualified Chartered Tax Adviser (CTA) is a requirement for promotion.
 As the Chartered Tax Adviser (CTA) qualification is so highly regarded, it is felt that being fully qualified provides you with the technical knowledge required to progress within your career.

 What is a typical day like for you?

 I have to say that in tax no two days are the same.
-As a Manager, I am responsible for a diverse portfolio of clients from a wide range of industries that I manage on a daily basis.
-I would typically be working on corporation tax compliance, along with numerous consultancy projects including research and development tax credits, withholding tax issues, group reorganisations, expansion into new jurisdictions and revenue audits.
+As a Director, I am responsible for a diverse portfolio of clients from a wide range of industries that I manage on a daily basis.
+I would typically be working on consultancy projects including research and development tax credits, withholding tax issues, group reorganisations, expansion into new jurisdictions and revenue audits.
 My work would also typically involve meetings with the tax team and our clients, conference calls and e-mails.
 I love the range and diversity of the work I am involved in.